-For quite a few nuclides, the photonuclear data in the IAEA 2019 library are adopted from the JENDL photonuclear data file 2016 (JENDL/PD-2016), which was released in December, 2017.
-These nuclides are listed in Appendix A. JENDL/PD-2016 includes photo-induced reaction data (photo-absorption cross section, photo-fission cross section, the average number of prompt and delayed fission neutrons, particle and photon emission cross sections and energy-angle distribution, residual cross sections, etc.) up to 140 MeV energy.
-The evaluation was made by the CCONE code [75] for medium to heavy nuclides.
+Finally, quite a few nuclides in the medium to heavy mass range in the IAEA 2019 library are upgrades of JENDL/PD-2016, in which newly available photo-induced reaction data were considered (photo-absorption cross section, photo-fission cross section, the average number of prompt and delayed fission neutrons, particle and photon emission cross sections and energy-angle distribution, residual cross sections, etc.) up to 200 MeV.
+The evaluation was made using the CCONE code [76].
+In Appendix A, they are indicated as JAEA.